-As we approach the Australian federal election, which is expected to be held in May 2019, significant uncertainty exists surrounding the ability for foreign or non-resident taxpayers to claim the capital gains tax (CGT) main residence exemption for properties they own in Australia.
+The reintroduction of a tax bill has provided a little clarity surrounding the ability for foreign or non-resident taxpayers to claim the capital gains tax (CGT) main residence exemption for properties they own in Australia, but will more exemptions be forthcoming?

 The main residence exemption allows taxpayers who have nominated a particular residential property as their main residence to sell their property without incurring CGT.
 This has historically applied to non-residents who, at some stage, have lived in a residential property and have continued to nominate that property as their main residence, despite actually residing overseas.